dlr-eoc/prosEO/deploy-single-node/README.md

 an example, which works with the prosEO Sample Processor.
 Test input data and processing orders can be generated as described below using the script `deploy-single-node/ptm-config/create_data_local.sh`.
-Note that this script deliberately creates an order set, which does not result in a fully completed processing (one job will remain in `RELEASED` state due to missing input, this requires generation of an additional order to process from L0 to L2A/B data - this is left as an exercise to the reader ;-) ).
+Note that this script deliberately creates an order set, which does not result in a fully completed processing (one job will remain in `RELEASED` state due to missing input, requiring generation of an additional order to process from L0 to L2A/B data - this is left as an exercise to the reader ;-) ).

 # Step 7: Setup the Kubernetes Cluster with Storage Manager and File System Cache

 For the single-node installation we will use POSIX as the default file system, thereby avoiding the overhead of running an S3 object storage provider.
-We will not make Alluxio available either.
-This does not place any functional constraints on prosEO, since these storage options are meant for externally provided installations only, where online storage is expensive (a multi-TB USB-3 disk on a laptop is not).
+This does not place any functional constraints on prosEO, since the S3 storage option is meant for externally provided installations only, where online storage is expensive (a multi-TB USB-3 disk on a laptop is not).

 This step requires configuring a "host path" file server to serve the common storage area